pulcher/UwpPresenter/README.md

 # UwpPresenter

-Present your app on almost any device!
+Do your presentation on almost any device!